talent-garden/api-doc-talentgarden_net/source/includes/_validation.md

 The API's response will consist of a number of different properties containing information about your query, the respective company results and whether or not the validation was successful.

+Since the address fields can have different structures or are missing at all (Germany & Spain), we decided to give back a normalized `address` object with all address fields separated. <br>
+The `address` object is obtained from the `company_address` so if it is empty the `address` object will be empty as well.

 ```shell
 curl "https://api.talentgarden.net/validation/v1/vat?vat=IT03340710981" \
   --header "x-api-key: YOUR_API_KEY"